indimail/indimail-virtualdomains/.github/README-indimail.md

   qmail-clean
   qmail-tcpok
   qmail-tcpto
-* shared libs that the above binaries reference.
+* shared libs that the above binaries reference (libsrs2, libqmail).
 You can use the ldd command (or otool -L command on OSX) (for source installation only)
 * symbolic links to /usr/bin/sendmail from /usr/sbin/sendmail and /usr/lib/sendmail; (for source installation only)
 * a list of IP addresses of QMQP servers, one per line, in /etc/indimail/control/qmqpservers;
 * a copy of /etc/indimail/control/me, /etc/indimail/control/defaultdomain, and /etc/indimail/control/plusdomain from your central server, so that qmail-inject uses appropriate host names in outgoing mail; and